SEPP65 solar analysis pt2

 - Under the solids tab, ensure it is set to ‘ACIS solids’.
-This will allow Rhino to import breps opposed to a mesh.
-This will allow any errors or anomalies to be easily cleaned up in Rhino.
+This setting will allow Rhino to import breps as opposed to a mesh and allow any errors or anomalies to be easily cleaned up in Rhino.

 Since the ‘Room.ExportToRhino’ node generated polycurves named according to the room number it originated from, a simple Grasshopper script can be used to convert the polycurves to planar surfaces, maintaining the naming convention.

-Now that we that the context and the analysis surfaces, we can run a simple Ladybug sunlight hours analysis to find the complying apartments.
+Now that we have the context and the analysis surfaces, we can run a simple Ladybug sunlight hours analysis to find the complying apartments.
 The results of this process are visualised via a duotone mesh.
-However, in order to evaluate if we meet the 70% compliance requirement, we need to be able to schedule the results.
-This can be achieved by exporting the results to Excel using Lunchbox.
-From there we can use Dynamo (or BIMLink) to override dedicated SEPP65 shared parameters.

-In order to do this, use the ‘Room.SetSepp65Parameter’ node found in the BVN Dynamo package (v 0.2.6).
-The only input required is the file path of the Excel file which lists all the complying apartments.
+To import the results, use the ‘Room.SetSepp65Parameter’ node found in the BVN Dynamo package.
+The node is referencing a yes/no shared parameter called ‘SEPP65_Solar Access 2 Hrs min‘ which must be set up in your project.
+The only input required is the file path of the Excel file, which lists all the complying apartments.
 The Dynamo script will reset all the rooms in the project to ‘False’ before changing only those rooms that comply to ‘True’.
 You can then use filters in your Revit schedules to highlight apartments compliance.